 Grants payable is determined by discounting multi-year grants to net present value using a discount rate commensurate with market conditions and the grant payment schedule at the time the grant is committed.
-The discount rate used by The Trust is 1% due to the short-term length of the remaining payment schedule.
+The discount rate used by The Trust is 8% due to the targeted rate of return for investments established by the investment committee.